Caesarean section

 A Caesarean section (sometimes called a c-section) can be planned in advance if there’s a medical reason for it (see below).
 Or sometimes it’s necessary to have an emergency Caesarean if problems develop.

-If you've already had a baby by Caesarean section and are now pregnant again, you may have some options for this pregnancy.
+If you've already had a baby by Caesarean section and are now pregnant again, you may have some options for how your baby is born in this pregnancy.
+For some women, a Vaginal Birth after Caesarean (or VBAC) is thought to be a safe option.

 Reasons for having a Caesarean section